-\end{estimation} The estimation can be validated as follows: In NBLP (i.e. a binary problem), ${\cal P}_A$ is only the $(n+1)$-fold product of the Hadamard transform, i.e. ${\cal P}_A=\text{QFT}_{d=2}^{\otimes n+1} = \hat{H}^{\otimes n+1}$.
-Thus, the number of logical qubits is $n + 1$.
-Although the circuit may run with some additional ancilla qubits, $W_{{\cal P}_A}$ scales as $O(n)$.
-Subsequently, it implies zero $T$-depth complexity, because controlled $\hat{R}_k$ gates are not required.
+On the basis of the above analysis, we obtained the second result, which is as follows. \begin{estimation} We can implement ${\cal P}_A$ in the NBLP, with $T_{D,{\cal P}_A} = N/A$.
+The number of (logical) qubits required to execute ${\cal P}_A$ is only $O(n)$. \end{estimation} The estimation can be validated as follows.
+In the the NBLP (i.e., a binary problem), ${\cal P}_A$ is the $(n+1)$-fold product of the Hadamard transform: ${\cal P}_A=\text{QFT}_{d=2}^{\otimes n+1} = \hat{H}^{\otimes n+1}$.
+Hence, the number of logical qubits is $n + 1$.
+Although the circuit may be operated with some additional ancilla qubits, $W_{{\cal P}_A}$ scales as $O(n)$.
+This implies zero $T$-depth complexity since controlled $\hat{R}_k$ gates are not required.
 Hence, {\bf RE}~\ref{est:alg_res} holds.
 This result is a straightforward consequence of ${\cal P}_A = \hat{H}^{\otimes n+1}$.
-However, the analysis of AQFT would be useful, particularly when the BV kernel is applied to a general problem setting, such as a multinary problem~\footnote{More specifically, such a problem can be generalised using $\mathbf{a}, \mathbf{s} \in \{0,1,\ldots,2^l-1\}^n$.
-In this case, the error is drawn from a discrete distribution~\cite{Grilo2019}.}.
-Hence, both $W_{{\cal P}_A}$ and $T_{D,{\cal P}_A}$ are generally polynomially bounded in $n$.
+However, an analysis of AQFT would be useful, particularly when the BV kernel is applied to a general problem setting, such as a noisy multinary linear problem.